Burvye/Rust-Iterative-Binary-Tree/README.md

-iterative binary tree made in like 30 minuts
+iterative binary tree graphic made in like 30 minuts using rust embedded graphics and embedded graphics simulator